 Criteo, one of AppsFlyer's integrated partners, drives growth through machine-learning technology, data and performance at scale, and measurable ROI for its clients.

-In addition to click-based mobile attribution, Criteo also offers retargeting attribution, which you can track with AppsFlyer.
+In addition to click-based mobile attribution, Criteo also offers retargeting attribution, which you can record with AppsFlyer.

 To configure your campaigns with Criteo, follow the steps below.